ishanRepo/DjangoBlog/README.md

 Developed a web application to host your blogs.

-Used Django framework for back-end,
+Used Python's Django framework for back-end and HTML, CSS, Bootstrap for client-side.

 Deployed the web applicaton on a web server.